LELEC210X/LELEC210X/README.md

 find tex/ | xargs poetry run pre-commit run --files
 ```

+> [!NOTE]
+> The above command will likely only work on Linux or macOS.

 If you want to disallow you from pushing unformatted code,
 you can install a git hook.
 A git hook is simply an action that will run every time you try to commit